jonathan-hurley/poker-mavens/README.md

     - `web/winnings-results.html`
 - `hands-played.py`: calculates how many hands a player was dealt, folded, played, etc
 - `players-template.sh`: an example template of a list of the players to run the program for as well as any offsets to calculate into their totals.
 This is only a template; you can copy this to a brand new file called `players.sh` and edit that one.
+- `sync-database.sh`: contains all of the logic to query the logs & history files and then update the database

 ### Templates (`./templates`)
 The HTML files located in `templates` are used as template files when rendering the static HTML pages.